bosbec/mobileresponseDocs/services/injuryDoc.md

 Close incident
 * Close the incident ticket.
 Management and the appointed moderator will get notified about this through a message.
 The message to management also contains a form you can use to add comments to the report post-closing.
-* Can also be performed through app-in, by sending "close [ticket number]" to the predefined base app user.
+* Can also be performed through app-in, by replying "close" in the ticket conversation.

 Order report
 * Only available for closed tickets.
-* Can also be performed through app-in, by sending "report [ticket number]" to the predefined base app user.
+* Can also be performed through app-in, by replying "report" in the ticket conversation.
 * Sends the report back to the requester by mail (so e-mail address needs to be set on the unit, for this).
 The requester will also get an app-message saying that the report has been delivered.

 **About access**